AdelRizq/E-Learn-Backend/README.md

 > **E-Learn** is a learning management system, it has multiple features with different types of users, some of its features are signing up as an instructor and creating courses, uploading materials either PDFs or Videos, Enrolling on a course, post question and more. in a fashion similar to
 [Google Classrooms](https://classroom.google.com/)

+> This is the backend part, and you can find [the frontend here](https://github.com/AbdallahHemdan/eLearn)

 ### Build with
 - [Node.js](https://nodejs.org)
 - [Express](https://expressjs.com)
 - [MySQL](https://www.mysql.com/)
 - [Sequelize](https://sequelize.org/)
 - [Convnetional Commits](https://hemdan.hashnode.dev/conventional-commits)

 ## Contributing